hl7au/au-fhir-ps/input/pagecontent/uc-referral.md

 #### Use Case Decisions to be confirmed for the patient summary embedded in referral
 The following decisions are to be confirmed:
 1. is it accessed by a QR code and/or link
-1. is it attested by provider at time of creation and is this 'legal' attestation

 The following is to be decided:
 1. what is the mechanism for embedding the patient summary